martin5709/Group83-MLOps-02476/reports/README.md

 The bulk of our credits where spent in Storage $( 2.37\, \$ ) $ and Artifact Registry $( 0.87\, \$)$, the rest is some mix of Vertex AI, Compute Engine an Cloud Run.

-Overall working in the cloud is a somewhat frustating experience, but well worth the satisfaction, when you finally get your pibeline set up, and everything starts communicating.
+Overall working in the cloud is a somewhat frustating experience, but well worth the satisfaction, when you finally get your pipeline set up, and everything starts communicating.

 ### Question 28